 A database is a tool for gathering and storing records.
 Databases can hold data about individuals, goods, orders, and everything else.
 Many datasets begin with a word processing application or spreadsheet, but as they grow in size, many companies will find it beneficial to move them to a database generated by a database management system.

 And one of the essential elements of SQL is a schema.
-This tutorial will help you learn various aspects of Schema in detail:

 What is Schema in SQL?